AriFordsham/GHCWiki/safe-haskell.md

 - Under `-XSafe` the Safe Language dialect is enabled where several potentially-unsafe language features, listed under "Threats" below, are disabled.
 - Under `-XSafe`, all M's imports must be trusted by C (defined below), or the module will be rejected
 - Under `-XTrustworthy` all M's `safe` imports must be trusted by C, or the module will be rejected
+- Under `-XUnsafe` all M's `safe` imports must be trusted by C, or the module will be rejected

+A **module M from package P is trusted by a client C** iff

+- Both of these hold:

+  - The module was compiled with `-XSafe`
+  - All of M's direct imports are trusted by C
+- OR both of these hold:

+  - The module was compiled with `-XTrustworthy`
+  - All of M's direct safe imports are trusted by C

+When required we will differentiate between `-XSafe` and `-XTrustworthy` using **safe** and **trustworthy** respectively.

+The above definition of trust has an issue though.
+Any module can be compiled with `-XTrustworthy` and it will be trusted regardless of what it does.
+To control this there is an additional definition of **package trust** (enabled with the `-XPackageTrust` flag).
+The point of package trusts is to require that the client C explicitly say which packages are allowed to contain trustworthy modules.
+That is, C establishes that it trusts a package P and its author and so trust the modules in P that use `-XTrustworthy`.
+When package trust is enabled, any modules that are considered trustworthy but reside in a package that isn't trusted are **not** considered trusted.
+In a more formal definition we have:

 A **package P is trusted by a client C** iff one of these conditions holds